SRCryptoBoyz/walme-autobot/README.md

 - SOCKS5 proxies: `socks5://user:pass@host:port`

 The script will rotate through available proxies, assigning them to accounts in a round-robin fashion for optimal distribution.

-## Troubleshooting

-If you encounter issues:

-- Make sure your tokens are valid and properly formatted in tokens.txt
-- Check that your proxies are working and properly formatted in proxies.txt
-- Verify that you have installed all required dependencies
-- Check the console for detailed error messages

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.